Huskyeder/stackato-doc/admin/cluster/external-db.rst

 To automatically provision databases for applications on these external servers, Stackato must have access to an administrator account on the database server with permissions to create users and databases.
+You can use the default superuser accounts (e.g. 'root' or 'postgres') for this, or create new ones specifically for Stackato.

-The credentials for this account, along with the hostname and port of the database server, are set in the Stackato configuration (via :ref:`kato config <kato-command-ref-config>`).
+The credentials for this account, along with the hostname and port of the database server, are set in the Stackato configuration via :ref:`kato config set <kato-command-ref-config>`.

 .. _external-db-mysql: